 The scanning electron microscopic study on merino wool, angora and pashminas fibers show significant difference in surface structural features.
 The surface structural features like scale length, frequency, edge height and edge angle are clearly captured using scanning electron microscope which has helped to discuss and understand the effect of scaly surface on dynamic properties like friction and felting properties supporting various theories proposed by eminent researchers.
 The preliminary characterization runs for merino, angora and pashmina fibers using FTIR spectroscopy throws light on many interesting aspects of molecular structure and composition of these fibers.
 The peaks corresponding to molecular vibrations have been assigned which is a qualitative output of FTIR technique.
-The absorbance spectra for these fibers have also been studied into order to make an attempt to quantify the distribution and concentration of functional groups in these fibers.
-In conclusion, the surface and molecular structure properties of these fibers largely contribute for dynamic properties and overall performance of these fibers when used to make fashion clothing items using these fibers.
+The Transmittance and absorbance spectra for these fibers have also been studied into order to make an attempt to quantify the distribution and concentration of functional groups in these fibers.
+In conclusion, the surface and molecular structure properties of these fibers largely contribute for dynamic properties and overall performance of these fibers.